 Cheapest car insurance for 25-year-olds in Michigan

 In Michigan, a 25-year-old driver generally pays $2,793 per year for full coverage car insurance.
 Michigan law prohibits insurance companies from using gender as a factor to calculate car insurance premiums.
-The table below shows the average full coverage rates from major insurance companies in Michigan for 25-year-old drivers.
+The table below shows the average full coverage rates from major insurance companies in California for 25-year-old drivers.

 CompanyAverage annual rates